florophore/floro-next-demo/README.md

 - `ts-morph` (dev dep)
     - Only needed if you need live production updates from a floro main branch.
 Why?
 We need to do static analysis when syncing text at build time, in order to determine which strings are safe to update when a live production update occurs.
+- `crypto`
+    - Only needed if you want to receive webhook notifications when a floro branch updates.
+If you have a different hmac library already installed that is fine.
 - `@floro/palette-generator`
     - Needed for floro palette
 - `@floro/themes-generator`